souffle17/cas-from-scratch/README.md

 # simple-cas

-A rudimentary CLI computer algebra system made from scratch in Rust.
+A rudimentary CLI computer algebra system made from scratch in Rust, with no external crates.

+This uses an entirely custom expression parser, so it will not be as practical as other packages.

 #### Capabilities
+- Parsing expressions
 - Implicit graphing of equations
 - Simplifying expressions (todo)